 Craft and local beers are all the rage around the country, and the Hudson Valley is no different.
 There are plenty of great places to sample the region’s beers, such as the Hyde Park Brewing Company just to the north and the college’s very own The Brewery at the CIA right on campus.
-Other great choices include Mill House Brewing Company, Blue Collar Brewery, and New Paltz Brewing Company.
+Other great choices include Mill House Brewing Company, Blue Collar Brewery, King’s Court Brewing Company, Zeus Brewing Company, Cousins Ale Works, Hudson Ale Works, Sloop Brewing Company, and New Paltz Brewing Company.
 Have fun, and remember to always drink responsibly!

 We have our very own Wine Country right here in the Hudson Valley; in fact, it’s America’s oldest wine-making and grape-growing region.
 Choose from more than 25 area wineries that offer tours, tastings, and special events.
 Some of the best include Adair Vineyards in New Paltz, Benmarl Winery in Millbrook, and Brotherhood Winery in Washingtonville, the oldest winery in the U.S. You can customize your own wine trail through the Valley!

 There are plenty of world-class dining options offering a variety of global flavors throughout the Hudson Valley.
 Many feature CIA alumni, including The Artist’s Palate (Megan Falls ’99), Crew Restaurant & Bar (Thomas Kacherski ’01), Lola’s Café and Catering (Edward Kowalski ’98), and The Would Restaurant (Claire Winslow ’85).
-You can also see current students in action at the CIA’s own outstanding restaurants right on campus—American Bounty Restaurant, The Bocuse Restaurant, Ristorante Caterina de’ Medici, Apple Pie Bakery Café, and Post Road Brew House.
+You can also see current students in action at the CIA’s own outstanding restaurants right on campus—American Bounty Restaurant, The Bocuse Restaurant, Ristorante Caterina de’ Medici, and Apple Pie Bakery Café.
 Read more about them at CIARestaurantGroup.com.

 The town of Hyde Park offers several popular tourist destinations steeped in history.
 Visit the Franklin D. Roosevelt Presidential Library & Museum and see the gorgeous grounds, gardens, and trails where FDR lived.
 Enjoy the charming Val-Kill, Eleanor Roosevelt’s retreat that’s the only National Historic Site dedicated to a First Lady.
 And explore the Vanderbilt Mansion National Historic Site’s pristine property that boasts centuries-old trees and stunning Hudson River and Catskill Mountain views.